alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Reporting requirements that do not involve ongoing, regular reporting may not impose an immediate fine but may initiate a visit from an auditor or other official seeking compliance.

+    *Example:*

+    **Record of Employment (ROE)** issuance
+    Failure to issue a ROE within the established deadlines may result in a visit from an investigative officer from Service Canada.

 The Employee-Employer Relationship
 -----------------------------------